yael-katsman/ActiveRAG/README.md

 This project extends the ACTIVERAG framework to improve Large Language Model (LLM) performance on knowledge-intensive question-answering tasks by addressing limitations in traditional Retrieval-Augmented Generation (RAG) systems.
 Conventional RAG models retrieve information passively, often leading to hallucinations, incomplete answers, and poor contextual integration.
 ACTIVERAG introduced a multi-agent approach with agents like Anchoring, Logician, Cognition, and Associate, each contributing unique reasoning and retrieval capabilities.
 However, previous implementations generated separate outputs from each agent, resulting in fragmented responses.

-AURA (ActiveRAG Unified Agent Model) consolidates multiple agents into a unified output by embedding each agent’s response with BERT and dynamically assigning weights through a neural network.
+AURA (ActiveRAG Unified Agent Model) consolidates multiple agents into a unified output by embedding each agent’s response with BERT or RoBERTa and dynamically assigning weights through a neural network.
 This setup selects the most contextually relevant response by locating the agent output closest to a central embedding point.
 AURA’s dynamic agent weighting system adapts to the specific needs of each query, resulting in more accurate and contextually aligned answers.

 ## Prerequisites
 You will need the following dependencies installed on your machine: